What should you know before cloning?

 A copy of the software that is able to clone HDD to SSD with MBR.

-For the cloning software, you can use AOMEI Backupper Standard the free version, which is enough to copy MBR from one disk to another.
+For the cloning software, you can use AOMEI Backupper Professional, which is enough to copy MBR from one disk to another.

 3. At the next screen, select the original disk as source disk.